 Also, whenever possible, find out what you may be up against on the dates you’re looking to land.
 If you find out there will be huge mainstream act or a local favorite playing the same weekend that you want to play (or even a sporting event, finals week for a college town, etc.), you’ll be able to act accordingly and look into other dates.

 Once you get a list of venues in the markets you want to hit, begin contacting them with your EPK and start solidifying your route.
 Again, 6-12 months in advance is the best time to start doing this.4.
 Plan out all of your itinerary

 Don’t just plan the venues!
 Where will you crash?
 Eat?
 How will you get from city to city?
 Map it all out to stay on track.
 One big bonus of planning things out this way is that you can schedule in free time throughout your tour to make sure you don’t burn out.
 One of the best things about touring is that you can explore what different cities have to offer, so go check out the best museums, restaurants, entertainment, and parks in your downtime – all in between playing the music you love!
 The better prepared you are, the more you’ll be able to explore and truly make the most of the time you spend on tour.5.
 Raise funds and budget

 Another good reason to start planning your tour far in advance is that you can allow yourself time to raise the money you’ll need for your tour.
 You need to calculate mileage, hotel stays, food, emergency cash, and enough cushion to get you across your markets comfortably.
 Start saving up

 to try to raise the appropriate funds.6.
 Reach out to local artists

 and have them serve as an opening act (or even main act) for your performance.
 This way you’ll get that local draw for fans that may not know you, while also giving them a bit of familiarity.7.
 Stay consistent online

 Before and during your tour, ensure that you’re keeping fans up to speed through your social media outlets.
 Be sure to reach out to local newspapers, entertainment websites, and blogs to let them know you’re coming to town.
 You should even consider giving out a few press passes to influential writers and bloggers in the area for maximum press reach

-8. Advance the shows
+.8.
+Advance the shows

 Make sure to follow up with the show coordinator sometime between a month and a week before your performance date.
 Not only will this reflect professionalism with the venue and promoter, but it will help the show run smoothly for both your fans and your bandmates.
 When are the set times?
 What time do doors open?
 What time can we load in?
 Is there a sound guy

 After tours, be sure to keep in touch with the venue managers and booking agents.
 Send thank you letters and check in on occasion.
 These relationships will matter majorly throughout your career.
 You would be surprised as to how much a genuine “thank you” can do.

-Lee Duck is a professional musician, producer, and lighting designer.
+Touring can be a monster to tackle, but the feeling of planning a successful tour on your own is one of the best feelings a musician can get.
+By following these pointers, you’ll be prepared, organized, and ready to rock!Lee Duck is a professional musician, producer, and lighting designer.
 In 2004, Lee founded Sky Eats Airplane, a heavy electronica band that performed using a computer.
 Lee currently designs automated light shows for bands and DJs that perform with backing tracks.
 You can learn more about his services at www.ducklights.com